 The Procedure: What Happens During Your Vasectomy

 I perform vasectomies using the no-scalpel access technique under local anaesthetic.
-The entire procedure typically takes around 20 minutes, and you'll be able to go home the same day.
+The procedure takes around 20 minutes, and you go home the same day.

 Step-by-Step Process